How To Build Your Own Sweater Swatch Business

 - Is this area something that interest you and you could see yourself designing for an extended period of time?

 Tips On Prioritizing Your Work Flow

 Being a sweater swatch business owner means you have to wear many different hats.
-You have to be the designer, the sales person, the accountant, the social median and PR person.
+You have to be the designer, the salesperson, the accountant, the social media and PR person.
 The list goes on and on!
 And if you are just starting out it may only be you steering the ship.